 where taste-symmetry requires the one-link current.
-Here, the random source $\xi$ has support over the entire lattice volume (RV).
+Here, the random sources $\xi,\xi^\prime$ have support over the entire lattice volume (RV).
+The flavor sum is over $f,f^\prime = u,d,s$, where in the isospin symmetric case $M_{u}(U) = M_{d}(U) = M_{l}(U)$.
 On some of the ensembles, we use the TSM method to reduce the cost of the inversions.
 Further details, including numbers of random sources, are discussed below and in Refs.~\cite{Yamamoto:2018cqm, YamamotoPhD}.

 Two different schemes are employed to renormalize the currents.
 The first set of renormalization factors, $Z^{\textrm{FF}}_V$, are obtained from a form factor approach~\cite{Chakraborty:2017hry}.
 They were used in previous Fermilab, HPQCD, and MILC HVP calculations~\cite{Davies:2019efs,FermilabLatticeHPQCD:2023jof} in which the local current was employed.
 The second approach employs the RI-SMOM scheme, and the factors, $Z^{\textrm{RI-SMOM}}_V$, are given in Refs.~\cite{Hatton:2019gha,Hatton:2020qhk}.
 The RI-SMOM scheme has a residual dependence on the matching scale $\mu$, even for $Z_V$, and we take the $Z^{\textrm{RI-SMOM}}_V$ values at $\mu=2$~GeV from those works.
 The value of $Z^{\textrm{RI-SMOM}}_V$ for the one-link current at 0.04~fm was not calculated in those works; hence, we obtain it from the fit procedure described in Ref.~\cite{Hatton:2019gha}. \Cref{table:zvfactors} tabulates the values of all vector-current renormalization factors $Z_V$ needed in the analysis explained in the subsequent sections.